 If you are not conformable driving a motorbike from Chiang Mai to Pai, there are other ground transportation services that can be booked, many of which leave several different times throughout the day.

-Larger buses operated by Prempracha Transport depart from Chiang Mai’s Arcade Station Terminal 3 every few hours, but take a bit longer because they are forced to drive slower given the road conditions.
+Larger buses operated by Prempracha Transport depart from Chiang Mai’s Arcade Station Terminal three every few hours but take a bit longer because they are forced to drive slower given the road conditions.
 These cost 150 baht.
 We recommend buying them in advance and arriving at the bus station at least 30 minutes prior to departure.
-The bus schedule departs at 7:00am, 9:00am, 10:30am, 12:00pm, and 2:00pm daily and takes 3.5 hours.
+The bus schedule departs at 7:00 am, 9:00 am, 10:30 am, 12:00 pm, and 2:00 pm daily and takes 3.5 hours.

 Van and Mini Bus

 As a warning, the twisty road between Chiang Mai and Pai often makes people car sick.
 We recommend taking an anti-nausea pill (such as non-drowsy formula of Dramamine) before getting on the road to prevent discomfort and possible embarrassment during the ride.
-Remember, it is about a three hour trip and drivers make a 15 minute bathroom stop about halfway through the trip.
+Remember, it is roughly a three-hour trip and drivers make a 15-minute bathroom stop about halfway through the trip.
 However, they don’t stop if you get sick!

-As a final option to get to Pai, Kan Airlines offers very short flights between Chiang Mai and Pai that cost 1890 baht or $60 USD for a one-way ticket.
+As a final option to get to Pai, Kan Airlines offers very short flights between Chiang Mai and Pai that cost 1890 baht or 60 USD for a one-way ticket.
 Flights operate between Chiang Mai International Airport and land at Pai’s small local airport located roughly 2 km north of town.
-As of September 2013, Kan Airlines is operating one flight per day on Fridays, Saturdays, and Sundays.
-Flights depart from Chiang Mai at 10:20am and arrive in Pai at 10:45am.
-Flights depart from Pai at 11:00am and arrive in Chiang Mai at 11:25am.
+Kan Airlines operates one flight per day on Fridays, Saturdays, and Sundays.
+Flights depart from Chiang Mai at 10:20 am and arrive in Pai at 10:45 am.
+Flights depart from Pai at 11:00 am and arrive in Chiang Mai at 11:25 am.